slavadubrov/notes/docs/blog/posts/setting_up_new_mac.md

 ---
-title: Setting up a MacBook as AI Specialist
+title: Setting up a MacBook for AI Engineering
 date: 2025-04-19
 tags: [Tutorial, Mac]
 summary: A 10-step guide to configuring a new MacBook for AI development, covering essential tools and terminal setup.
 ---

-# Setting up a MacBook as AI Specialist
+# Setting up a MacBook for AI Engineering

-I believe this story is familiar to everyone.
-You get a new MacBook and try to recall what exactly do you need there.
-This happened to me recently.
-So, I decided to summarize in 10 simple steps what I usually do with my new MacBook.
-Below you can find the subjective answer to the question, what Data Scientists need to install, and what do they need to configure to simplify their daily routines.
+Here’s my distilled, 10‑step workflow to transform a vanilla macOS install into a ready to-go AI engineering working station.

 1. First of all, let's install Xcode Command Line Tools.
 These tools are the foundation for any type of software development (including DS).